telerik/fiddler-jam-docs/jam-embedded-api.md

 * DOM video recordings are supported on Firefox, Safari, and all Chromium-based browsers.

 * The DOM video recording starts without explicit permission from the end-user, so consider warning your users about the possibility of revealing sensitive data.

+* Submitting only a portion of a log through `sessionDurationInSeconds` is supported only alongside active DOM recording.

+* The `sessionDurationInSeconds` is not supported for logs that use `videoFormat: 'pixel-perfect'` or for logs that do not use video recording.

+* When omitting the `sessionDurationInSeconds` (or the whole `ShareOptions` argument), the entire DOM capturing uploads (upon sharing a log).

 * Masking of sensitive data is supported only for DOM video recording.